 Free tutoring services for economics courses are available at the Learning Resource Center, and students are strongly encouraged to use the services - especially if you expect to struggle in this course.
-There are two embedded tutors in the class (one for each session).
-The LRC hours for them are:
+Rebekah Nachian is the embedded tutors in the class.
+Her LRC hours are: